drewbodmer/connect4/README.md

 1. Player win
 2. Other player win
 3. Creating a chain (longer is better)
 4. Playing where there more available spaces is better, but would require a new function to find availability.
-We could just have some heuristic to add a point if we're playing near the middle of the board
+We could just have some heuristic to score higher if we're playing near the middle of the board

 ## Infra to enable agent
 We'll need a toggle to tell us whether we're playing 2player or against the computer, and then a check after playMove that determines 1) should the computer play and 2) is it their move.
 Then the AI function can just call playMove once it has determined the move.